 There will be adventure and collection elements too, with the ability to battle Mobs (creatures that inhabit the world of Minecraft) either placed by the game or other players.
 Once found and collected, you can then place your own Mobs in Minecraft Earth builds.

 The game was first demoed publicly during Apple's WWDC keynote at the beginning of June.
 We learned a few extra things about it during the on-stage presentation, not least that one of the features will be exclusive to iPhone and iPad.

-The demo showed gameplay that will be available on both Android and iOS, with two members of the Microsoft-owned studio Mojang interacting with a previously-built castle.
+The demo showed gameplay that is relevant to both Android and iOS versions of the game, with two members of the Microsoft-owned studio Mojang interacting with a previously-built castle.

 The software automatically detects humans and can place them in a 3D space, placing virtual objects behind, to the sides and in front.
 This would usually have to be implemented by the developer manually.
 In addition, the ARKit tools can automatically recognise gestures for full, automated motion capture.

 The Minecraft avatar in the demo, therefore, moved in sync with the player.